kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 {{% figure src="https://kieranhealy.org/files/misc/ref-distribs-9-1.png" alt="Ridgeline plot." caption="A ridgeline plot."  %}}

 Ridgeline plots look good and scale pretty well when there are larger numbers of categories to put on the vertical axis, especially if there's a reasonable amount of structure in the data, such as a trend or sequence in the distributions.
 They can be slightly inefficient in terms of space with smaller numbers of categories.
-When the number of groups gets large they work best in a very strongly tall and narrow aspect ratio that can be hard to integrate into a page.
+When the number of groups gets large they work best in a very tall and narrow aspect ratio that can be hard to integrate into a page.

 ## Histograms with a reference distribution